bernie-skipole/indipyclient/docs/source/usage/introduction.rst

 The server replies with definition packets (defSwitchVector, defLightVector, .. ) that define the format of the instrument data.

-The indipyclient package reads these, and its IPyClient instance becomes a mapping of the devices, vectors and members.
+The indipyclient package reads these, and its IPyClient instance becomes a mapping of the devices, vectors and member values.

 For example, if ipyclient is your instance of IPyClient: